shuaibw/cse6302project/README.md

 │   ├── prompts_support/                        # Files supporting prompt construction and WCAG mapping
 │   │   ├── Playwright_all_detection_tags.csv   # Tags extracted for using Axe-Playwright in rule-based detection
 │   │   ├── WCAGGuidelines.csv                  # WCAG guideline references used in prompt templates
-│   │   ├── mapping_dict_file.json              # Mapping violations defined in our taxonomy to corresponding WCAG that can be used for correction
+│   │   ├── mapping_dict_file.json              # Mapping violations defined in our taxonomy to the corresponding WCAG that can be used for correction
 │   │   ├── violation_taxonomy.csv              # Our proposed taxonomy of Web accessibility violation categories
 │   │   └── violations_short_description.json   # Brief descriptions of each violation type defined in our proposed taxonomy
 │   └── baseline_two_dataset.csv                # Dataset from Huang et al. (2024) used for evaluation